Shashwat-05/Jennkins-with-docker/README.md

-# Node-Express-Mongo-Containerized stack
+# Node-Express-Mongo-Containerized stack with Jenkins CI-CD Pipelines

-### A Node-Express application with MongoDB as database support and  all these components are running on their own dedicated containerized form.
+### A Node-Express application with MongoDB as database support and  all these components are running on their own dedicated containerized form in a multi-stage CI-CD pipeline.

 #### Steps